forgi86/sysid-transformers/README.md

 by Marco Forgione, Filippo Pura and Dario Piga.

-We introduce the concept of model-free in-context learning for System Identification, where a *generalized* model is able to describe an entire class of dynamical systems, instead of a single instance.
-The generalized model is able to understand the underlying dynamics from a context of provided input/output samples and to perform a task such as one-step-ahead prediction or multi-step-ahead simulation, that would otherwise require a model trained on each particular datasets.
+We introduce the concept of model-free in-context learning for System Identification, where a *meta model* is trained to describe an entire class of dynamical systems, instead of a single instance.
+The meta model is able to understand the underlying dynamics from a context of provided input/output samples and to perform a task such as one-step-ahead prediction or multi-step-ahead simulation, that would otherwise require a model trained on each particular dataset.

 ## One-step-ahead model-free prediction